 Konstanz dates back to the late Stone Age.
 Its name is believed to have been coined during the Roman Empire, and it was home to a Roman Catholic principality for over 1,200 years.
 It was also the location of the Council of Constance in the early 1400s, which called for the end to the Great Schism.

-It officially became part of the German Empire in 1871 during the country’s unification.
+The city officially became part of the German Empire in 1871, during the country’s unification.
 Upon the conclusion of World War I, it existed within the Republic of Baden, which was part of the Weimar Republic.

-Also known as strategic bombings, air raids were experienced by many cities within Europe during WWII.
-They targeted key locations, including highly populated cities, transportation hubs, and production factories, and aimed to cripple the opposing forces.
+Also known as strategic bombings, air raids were experienced by many cities within Europe during the Second World War.
+They targeted key locations, including highly populated cities, transportation hubs and production factories, and aimed to cripple the opposing forces.

-The Nazis’ primary focus was England, where they targeted London and port cities.
+The Germans’ primary focus was England, where they targeted London and port cities.
 The Allies caused much more damage in Germany, and their air raids decimated such cities as Hamburg and Dresden.
-This was due to the fact their planes were able to carry more bombs than their Luftwaffe counterparts.
+This was due to the fact their aircraft were able to carry more bombs than their Luftwaffe counterparts.

 Konstanz refuses to go dark